 - Co-facilitate the Longfellow Student Services Team (with Shannon Medema, Social Worker)

-- Conduct evaluations to determine eligibility for special education services
+- Conduct team-based evaluations to determine eligibility for special education services

 - Provide small group interventions (e.g., trauma, executive skills, anxiety)